CherenkovRadiator/PersonalCatalog/Programming/WebDevelopment/0)Obsidian/3)JavaScript/2)Functions.md

 }
 ```
 - These function can also take parameters (`arg1`, `arg2` etc.) that will become inputs to the function when called (a.k.a. arguments) which can be used inside the function as variables.
+- Arguments passed to a function can be accessed using `arguments` variable inside that function.
 - Functions in JavaScript are *First-Class object* meaning they can be stored and passed to other functions as variables.
 - Return values for a function can be defined using `reuturn` keyword.
 - There are multiple ways in which the functions are declared/used.